 Seeds should be kept in the dark until they are placed in the soil and the temperature should stay in the range of 75 to 80 F (24 to 27 C).
 In the winter I place the seeds on a heat mat with a towel on top, this keeps the temperature around 80 F.

-I begin by soaking the seeds in a weak nutrient solution for about 4 hours.
-This will speed up the process by quickly soaking the seed coat.
+I begin by soaking the seeds in a weak nutrient solution from 4 to 24 hours.
+Seeds with very hard coats or older seeds that don’t have as much This will speed up the process by quickly soaking the seed coat.
 The seed should not be in water too long, if any seeds split open remove them immediately and place into the medium.

 Next place the seeds between two moist, not wet, paper towels and store in a dark, warm area.
 I use the warm water the seeds were soaking in to moisten the towels.
 Pour off any excess moisture but do not let these dry out.
 At this temperature they must be covered and checked every few hours.

 When you see a small tail emerge the seed is ready to be placed in soil.* This first root can grow really fast and is very breakable.
-Planting when the tail is small reduces the chance of damaging the root.
+Planting when the tail is small, around an inch, reduces the chance of damaging the root.
 I use alcohol to sterilize the tweezers I use to handle the seeds.

 Starting in perlite